-Below is an overview of the key Eventbrite for Salesforce custom objects (this can be useful when running Salesforce reports).
+Below is an overview of the key Events Made Easy (Eventbrite) custom objects (this can be useful when running Salesforce reports).

 Our integration does NOT use API limits.
 All syncing to and from Eventbrite is done via outbound calls, these do not count against your salesforce API limit.
 All syncing to and from Eventbrite is done via outbound calls, these do not count against your salesforce API limit.

-The following table provides a list of Eventbrite for Salesforce batch jobs that can run in the background within Salesforce.
+The following table provides a list of Events Made Easy (Eventbrite) batch jobs that can run in the background within Salesforce.
 These jobs will run as part of the primary sync.